mmjulkowska/MVApp/README.md

 ![06_pca_07](https://user-images.githubusercontent.com/14832460/38466635-002f2c4a-3b35-11e8-92b5-87573a4baf8c.png)

-If you scroll down, in the main window you will find the table summarizing the eigenvalues of each principal component (comp), their percentage of variance EXPLAINED and the cumulative percentages of all Principal Components that add to 100% for all PC's.
+If you scroll down, in the main window you will find the table summarizing the eigenvalues of each principal component (comp), their percentage of variance EXPLAINED and the cumulative percentages of all principal components that add to 100% for all PCs.
 The table can be downloaded as a ".csv" file, by clickin on "Download table" button:

 ![06_pca_08](https://user-images.githubusercontent.com/14832460/38466636-00517b1a-3b35-11e8-9aa6-e01c9a731469.png)

 [GO BACK TO TABLE OF CONTENTS](#table-of-contents)

-#### Visualize the contribution of Dependent Variables to Principal Components
+#### Visualize the contribution of dependent variables to principal components

-In the sub-tab 'Contribution per variable' you can visualize the Dependent Variable contribution of the selected Principal Components.
-Select Principal Components to be plotted on x- and y-axis from the drop-down menus below the graph.
+In the sub-tab 'Contribution per variable' you can visualize the Dependent Variable contribution of the selected principal components.
+Select the principal components to be plotted on x- and y-axis from the drop-down menus below the graph.
 The values between the brackets on the x- and y-axis indicate the percentage of the variance explained:

 ![06_pca_09](https://user-images.githubusercontent.com/14832460/38466637-0071b92a-3b35-11e8-9a0c-02a962390515.png)

 [GO BACK TO TABLE OF CONTENTS](#table-of-contents)

-#### What are Principal Component's coordinates for the individual samples
+#### What are the principal component's coordinates for individual samples?

 By scrolling down, you can see the PC coordinates of the individual samples, represented as a scatter plot.
 The x- and y-axis are controlled by the same dropdown menu as the contribution plots.
 You can color the plot by any of the Independent Variable, that you can select from the dropdown menu.

 ![06_pca_10](https://user-images.githubusercontent.com/14832460/38466638-0093d690-3b35-11e8-9741-227ef33dce3b.png)

-You can see whether you see a  separation in the PCs coordinates between different genotypes / treatments / timepoints for your samples, by changing the color-coding of the graph:
+You can see whether you see a separation in the PC's coordinates between different genotypes / treatments / timepoints for your samples, by changing the color-coding of the graph:

 ![06_pca_11](https://user-images.githubusercontent.com/14832460/38466639-00d17f7c-3b35-11e8-9ef1-3b0925d0fb88.png)

 [GO BACK TO TABLE OF CONTENTS](#table-of-contents)

-#### Explain individual Principle Components by examining contribution of Dependent Variables
+#### Explain individual principle components by examining contribution of dependent variables

 In the sub-tab 'Contribution per PC' the contribution of individual Dependent Variable for each PC are displayed.
 You can download individual graphs by clicking "Download plot" button: